-The Project: The devastating tsunami in Japan on March 11, 2011 swept untold tons of debris into the Pacific ocean.
-Most has sunk, but many of the buoyant bits are still floating, in the middle of the Pacific, caught in the ocean’s currents.
-Those currents are slowly sweeping debris from the tsunami towards the shores of the United States and Canada.
-Already, we are seeing some debris with Japanese origins wash up on the shores of Vancouver Island, although the majority of the debris is not calculated to hit our coast until 2013-2014.
+The devastating tsunami in Japan on March 11, 2011 swept untold tons of debris into the Pacific.
+Most of it sunk, but many of the buoyant bits are still floating, in the middle of the Pacific, caught in the ocean’s currents.
+Those currents are slowly sweeping debris from Japan towards the shores of the United States and Canada.
+Already, debris with Japanese origins has washed up on the shores of Vancouver Island, although the majority of the debris is not calculated to hit our coast until 2013-2014.

 Even if repatriation of items is not possible, the online curated collection of images will make an interesting exhibit about the flotsam and jetsam that is inevitable following a natural disaster of this magnitude.

-The Maritime Museum will cooperate with Federal and Provincial departments to share the data collected so that those ministries may facilitate clean-up if necessary.
+The Maritime will cooperate with federal and provincial departments to share the data collected so that those ministries may facilitate clean-up if necessary.

 In general, report debris that can be attributed to the Japanese tsunami to DisasterDebris@noaa.gov.